DD2476/PyAutoUpdate/README.md

 # Instructions 🤔

-> 1. Make a pastebin json containing the new version metadata.
-You will have to update this every time you release a new version.
+> 1. Make a pastebin json containing the new version metadata.You will have to update this every time you release a new version.

 ```json
 {